 Top 5 finishers by age division will receive neck medals.
 Where the number of entries dictates it, we will also award places 6-10 with Top 10 ribbons.
 The highest scoring acts by age division will also be awarded a special plaque and a $50 cash prize.
 A minimum of 3 entries per age division must compete for cash prizes to be awarded.
 Soloists can place only one act in a lineup, however 2 or more solo performances automatically qualify the performer for High Point award consideration (see High Point below).

 Top 5 finishers by age division will receive neck medals.
 Where the number of entries dictates it, we will also award places 6-10 with Top 10 ribbons.
-The highest scoring acts by age division will also be awarded a special plaque and a $25 cash prize.
-Important note: A minimum of 3 entries per age division must compete for cash prizes to be awarded.
+The highest scoring acts by age division will also be awarded a special plaque and a $25 voucher.
+Important note: A minimum of 3 entries per age division must compete for vouchers to be awarded.
 Soloists can place only one act in a lineup, however 2 or more solo performances automatically qualify the performer for High Point award consideration (see High Point below).

 HIGH POINT AWARDS

 Automatic entry for those Solo performers entering 2 or more Solo acts.
 Top 2 individual scores are averaged to determine winner.
 High Point age categories typically include 12 & younger, and ages 13-19 lineups.
 Adult performers are not eligible.
 All competition levels are combined for High Point awards.
 Winners receive a plaque and a $50 cash prize.